Lilyiit/NewsWebsite/README.md

 AI-Powered News Website
 🚀 Project Overview

-This project is an AI-powered news website that detects and filters harmful or offensive comments using n8n automation and NLP models, ensuring a safe and clean user experience.
+This project is an AI-powered news website that detects and filters harmful or offensive comments, ensuring a safe and clean user experience.

 🛠️ Technologies